Monday - Friday

 Marital assets and debts are items that need to be reviewed and decisions made as to how these two things will be divided between the divorcing couple.
 Marital assets are all property and financial assets acquired during the period of the legal marriage, while marital debts refer to all financial obligations incurred during the same period.
 However, there are sometimes questions about this rule, such as assets or debts acquired before the marriage or through gift or inheritance, and if after married, they were interblended in some way.
 For couples going through a divorce in California, identifying out marital assets and debts and deciding how to divide these acquired valuables and financial obligations can significantly impact the outcome of the divorce settlement.

-Equitable Division of Marital Assets in Divorce
+Community Property Division of Marital Assets in Divorce

 Pre-marital and Separate Property